 Shea and her husband, Chris, became grandparents in the fall of 2013 and they love to spend time with the grand-girls.
-One of those grand-girls now lives with them so the grandparents are now parents as well (wondering some days if they are gonna survive as second-time, late-in-life, parents to a pre-schooler)!
+One of those grand-girls now lives with them so the grandparents are now parents as well (wondering some days if they are going to survive as second-time, late-in-life, parents to a preschooler)!
 Days begin early in her household, but Shea is still able to snatch a quiet hour before the demands of her active young granddaughter become the focus.

 Shea is active in her church and her spiritual life is fundamental to her dreams and goals.
 Whether jumping on a trampoline, exploring the outdoors, or just sitting quietly with a book, the family enjoys all of their time together and looks forward to all of life’s adventures.